 Updates by (aspiring) members of the coalition Promote Pollinators

-Presentation by Dominican Republic – professor José Almonte
+Dominican Republic – professor José Almonte

 Professor José Almonte presented the interim results of the BES-Net trialogue laying down and scaling the impact of global assessments of biodiversity and ecosystems.
 These second regional trialogues of the Caribbean on pollinators, food safety and climate resilience are multi-sectoral conversations to generate changes in public policy and practice at a regional and national level, in response to the results of global assessments of IPBES.
 They are trialogues between science, government and civil society on complex information: